bogdang989/MVPSwapFest/README.md

 1. Users can send $MVP and a Jokic moment to get a different Jokic moment from the same tier
 1. Users can stake $MVP on increment.fi to earn passive income
 1. Users can buy/sell $MVP on both Flow Cadence or Flow EVM
+1. Users own a fraction of every moment in the treasury by holding $MVP
 1. User can participate in swap fests, where trading in moments for $MVP puts them on a leaderboard for a chance at additional prizes

 ## Swapfest Forte Hacks Hackathon